G20 summit: What can Brazil learn from India and Indonesia? – DW – 11/13/2024

 The G20 is a collection of leading economic nations that account for roughly two-thirds of the world population and 80% of world trade.
 The grouping was founded in 1999 to deal with financial crises and economic disruptions by bringing together the world's largest economies.

-The forum has since evolved into somewhat of a "mini UN" also dealing with issues like climate change and geopolitical tensions — even though member states do not always agree on what should be on the agenda.
+The forum has since evolved into somewhat of a "mini UN" that deals with issues like climate change and geopolitical tensions, even though member states do not always agree on what should be on the agenda.

 What's Brazil focusing on?

-Throughout the year, Brazil has hosted and chaired a number of G20 ministerial meetings.
+Throughout the year, Brazil has hosted and chaired multiple G20 ministerial meetings.

-Luiz Inacio Lula da Silva's government has put issues that concern the developing world at the heart of the nation's G20 presidency, including reduction of inequalities, reform of global governance institutions like the International Monetary Fund and the World Trade Organization as well as the need to tackle climate change and promote environmentally sustainable economic development.
+Luiz Inacio Lula da Silva's government has putissues that concern the developing world at the heart of the nation's G20 presidency.
+These include the reduction of inequalities, reforming of global governance institutions like the International Monetary Fund and World Trade Organization and the need to tackle climate change and promote environmentally sustainable economic development.

 M. Habib Abiyan Dzakwan, a researcher focusing on international economic policy at the Centre for Strategic and International Studies (CSIS) Indonesia, a Jakarta-based think tank, said Brazil must strengthen the G20 countries' approach to crucial issues such as climate change and global health challenges.

-"Consolidation among emerging economies is very important because developing countries cannot expect too much from the United States, especially under the next Trump administration," he told DW, adding: "The same applies to Europe; we cannot rely on them too much either."
+"Consolidation among emerging economies is very important because developing countries cannot expect too much from the United States, especially under the next [Donald] Trump administration," he told DW.
+"The same applies to Europe; we cannot rely on them too much either."

 But it's unclear what Brazil will be able to achieve in concrete terms.